rohan472000/hashnode-activity/cljbkakxj000t09l2hzrjhie0.md

 ### Conclusion

 It's worth noting that bugs and errors in the sensors may be masked by timeouts, which however may be mitigated by properly written unit tests.
 Some overhead is added to the scheduler, as such polling intervals may not be too frequent, and a separate process is spawned.
 In conclusion, the "reschedule" mode and the "deferrable" flag in sensors are used to free up resources and reschedule tasks for a later time if they fail to run.
 The "reschedule" mode is best for long-running sensors, while the "deferrable" flag is only used in a few sensors.
-It's important to choose the appropriate mode based on the expected runtime of your sensor and the wait\_interval.
+It's important to choose the appropriate mode based on the expected runtime of your sensor and the wait\_interval